 In addition, the process $(U(n))_{n\geq 0}$ is independent of the sequence of stopping times $(\tau_n)_{n\geq 0}$.

-The asymptotic behaviour of the different projections of $U(n)$ and $U^{CT}(t)$ is partially described in the literature: \begin{itemize} \item In continuous time~\cite{Janson04}, \begin{itemize} \item small projections have a Gaussian behaviour, and \item renormalised large projections converge to a random variable $W^{CT}$. \end{itemize} \item In discrete time, \begin{itemize} \item if $R$ has only small eigenvalues apart from $S$, if $E$ is the largest Jordan block associated to the eigenvalue $\lambda$ realising the second highest real part (after $S$), and if $\sigma = \nicefrac{\Re \lambda}{S}=\nicefrac12$ then projections onto $E$ have a Gaussian behaviour~\cite[Theorems~3.22 et~3.23]{Janson04}; and \item renormalised large projections converge to a random variable $W^{DT}$~\cite{Pouyanne08}. \end{itemize} \end{itemize} As one can see, the behaviour of small projections in discrete time is not known yet in full generality: Subsection~\ref{sub:small} is devoted to describing the behaviour of $\pi_E(U(n))$ for all small Jordan space of $R$, and Subsection~\ref{sub:large} will state the results concerning the projections of large Jordan spaces, as a preliminary to our main results.
+The asymptotic behaviour of the different projections of $U(n)$ and $U^{CT}(t)$ is partially described in the literature: \begin{itemize} \item In continuous time (see~\cite{Janson04}), \begin{itemize} \item small projections have a Gaussian behaviour, and \item renormalised large projections converge almost surely to a random variable $W^{CT}$. \end{itemize} \item In discrete time, \begin{itemize} \item if $R$ has only small eigenvalues apart from $S$, if $E$ is one of the largest Jordan block associated to the eigenvalue $\lambda$ realising the second highest real part (after $S$), and if $\sigma = \nicefrac{\RRe \lambda}{S}=\nicefrac12$ then projections onto $E$ have a Gaussian behaviour (see \cite[Theorems~3.22 et~3.23]{Janson04}); and \item renormalised large projections converge almost surely to a random variable $W^{DT}$ (see \cite{Pouyanne08}). \end{itemize} \end{itemize} As one can see, the behaviour of small projections (i.e.\ projections on a small Jordan block) in discrete time is not known yet in full generality: Subsection~\ref{sub:small} is devoted to describing the behaviour of $\pi_E(U(n))$ for all small Jordan space of $R$.
+However, the main aim of the paper is to describe the unexplored $W^{DT}$ and $W^{CT}$: Subsection~\ref{sub:large} will state the results concerning the projections on large Jordan spaces (i.e.\ associated to a large Jordan block), as a preliminary to our main results.